-In 2016 Whitehorse had an estimated population of 165,557.
+In 2016 Whitehorse had an estimated population of 170,093.

-The 2011 Census found that the most common household type in Whitehorse was couples with children (34 per cent), followed by couples with no children and lone-person households (24 per cent), single-parent families (10 per cent), group households (4 per cent), other households (3 per cent) and other families (1 per cent).
+The 2016 Census found that the most common household type in Whitehorse was couples with children (35 per cent), followed by couples with no children and loneperson households (23 per cent), single-parent families (10 per cent), group households (5 per cent), other households (3 per cent) and other families (1 per cent).

-The municipality has a lower proportion of pre-schoolers and a higher proportion of people of older people 60 years and over than Greater Melbourne.
-In 2011, 22 per cent of Whitehorse residents were aged over 60, including nine per cent aged over 75.
-Our median average age of 39 compared with 36 for the rest of greater Melbourne.
+The municipality has a lower proportion of pre-schoolers and a higher proportion of older people aged 60 years and over than Greater Melbourne.
+In 2016, 22 per cent of Whitehorse residents were aged over 60, including nine per cent aged over 75.
+This is reflected in our higher median average age of 38 compared with 36 for the rest of Greater Melbourne.

-Population forecasts predict that in the next 10 years the biggest growth in service age groups will occur among seniors (70-84 year olds), which will account for more than 20 per cent of all population growth.
-In 2026 the largest service age group will be 'Parents and Homebuilders' (35-49 year olds), which will account for nearly 20 per cent of the population.
+Population forecasts predict that in the next 10 years the biggest growth in service age groups will occur among the young workforce (25-34 year olds), which will account for 20 per cent of all population growth.
+In 2026 the largest service age group will be 'Parents and Homebuilders' (35-49 year olds), which will account for 20 per cent of the population.

-Whitehorse is a diverse community, with a third of residents born overseas and 27 per cent from countries where languages other than English are spoken.
-In total, more than 110 languages are spoken.
-The most common other than English are Mandarin, Cantonese, Greek, Italian, Vietnamese, Hindi, Sinhalese, Chinese and Punjabi.
+Whitehorse is a diverse community, with 38% of residents born overseas and a third from countries where languages other than English are spoken.
+In total, more than 125 languages are spoken.
+The most common other than English are Mandarin, Cantonese, Greek, Italian, Vietnamese, Hindi, Sinhalese, Korean and Persian/Dari.